All sections of trails are OPEN. Check Trail Status for details and information.

 Connecting through the Waimarino...

-This section of trail completes the gap for our trails so cyclists and walkers can explore all the trails in the way they were intended - Nga Ara Tūhono.
+This section of trail completes the gap in our trails so cyclists and walkers can explore all the trails in the way they were intended - Nga Ara Tūhono.

 This section of Mountains to Sea trail is a joint project between Ruapehu District Council and Uenuku.